Linus4/eldritchinstinct/main.typ

 When a character dies, the player is free to create a new character or take control of an NPC.
 They join the party not long after in order to reduce downtime.

-=== Detachments
+=== Massive

-Large groups of similar combatants fighting together are treated as a single Detachment.
-When a Detachment takes Critical Damage, it is routed or significantly weakened.
+Swarms of creatures and huge monsters have the Massive quality.
+When a Massive creature takes Critical Damage, it is significantly weakened or changes tactics.
 When it reaches 0 STR, it is destroyed.

-Attacks against Detachments by individuals are Impaired (excluding Blast damage).
-Attacks against individuals by Detachments are Enhanced and deal Blast damage.
+Attacks against Massive creatures by individuals are Impaired (excluding Blast damage).
+Attacks against individuals by Massive creatures deal Blast damage.

 === Retreat